Newspaper Page Text

 Joe Faulkner, director: Progres

-sive Circle Club, Deacon Joseph
+sive Circle Club.
+Deacon Joseph

-Bishop, director; Junior Ushar
+Bishop, director; Junior Usher

-Board, Miss Lady Davis. president:
+Board.
+Miss Lady Davis, president:

-National Christian Club, Deacon
+National Christian Club.
+Deacon

-James Wyatt, director; Sister Mii
+James Wyatt, director; Sister Mil

-lie Davis, president; Choir: Sister
+lie Davis, president: Choir: Sister

-C. M. Pearson, president; Miss
+C. M. Pearson, president; Mis,

-Florence Morris, organist, Senior
+Florence Morris, organist; Senior

-Usher Board, Brother Senior Dan
+Usher Board.
+Brother Senior Dan

-iel, chairman, Deacon O. L. Pear
+iel, chairman.
+Deacon O. L. Pear

-son, director, Decacon Cleveland
+son, director, Deacon Cleveland

 Turner.